-Ballads have been a source of inspiration for guitarist, singer and Irish bouzouki player Lindsay Straw since her childhood in Montana, but she truly grew into the art while studying at the Berklee College of Music in Boston.
+Traditional ballads have been a source of inspiration for guitarist, singer and Irish bouzouki player Lindsay Straw since her childhood in Montana, but she truly grew into the art when she became immersed in Boston's Irish and folk music scenes.
 There she began to tie together the threads of the traditions she was most passionate about: English, Scottish, Irish and American songcraft.
-She also founded a young Celtic trad band at the college, The Ivy Leaf, which she draws from to fill out the music on her new second album, The Fairest Flower of Womankind.
+While in college, she founded a young Celtic trad band, The Ivy Leaf, which she draws from to fill out the music on her new second album, The Fairest Flower of Womankind.
 In addition to her own sensitive, agile accompaniment on guitar and bouzouki, Straw is joined by members of The Ivy Leaf, Daniel Accardi (fiddle), Armand Aromin (fiddle), and Benedict Gagliardi (concertina, harmonica), plus renowned Maine guitarist Owen Marshall (The Press Gang).
 Throughout, Straw’s tender vocals and careful arrangements draw out the inner depths of these old songs, telling tales of women from beyond the ages.
 A ballad needs commitment to be told, a belief in the importance of its story.
 Straw proves that these stories ring with inspiration even today.

 She was featured at the 2015 Northeast Regional Folk Alliance conference in Kerhonkson, NY as a quad showcase performer.
 In addition to performing extensively throughout New England at renowned venues such as Club Passim and festivals like the Maine Celtic Celebration and Boston Irish Festival, Lindsay has spent time touring the west coast, both solo and with Irish musicians Darcy Noonan and Preston Howard; the Midwest with flute and tin whistle player Caroline O'Shea; and Ireland and England with folk-blues trio The Morning Tree.
 She is also in high demand for weddings and private events in the Boston area and beyond.